 The APS Professional Guidebook for Physics Careers is a one-stop shop for career advice for all early career physicists.
 Covering topics like career planning and self-assessment, network building, resume and CV writing, interviewing and negotiation, the guide also links to valuable resources throughout the APS Careers website.

-Our webinar series covers a variety of professional development topics for undergraduate students, graduate students, postdocs, and early career physicists.
+APS Webinars cover a variety of career exploration and professional development topics for undergraduate students, graduate students, and early career physicists.
 All broadcasts are archived and available for on-demand viewing.

 Best Practices for Educating Students about Non-Academic Jobs